 The enormous volcanic Thera eruption, dated either to the 17th or the 15th century BCE, caused a massive tsunami that experts hypothesize devastated the Minoan civilization on the nearby island of Crete, leading some to believe that this may have been the catastrophe that inspired the story.

 Others contend that the story's time scale has been distorted by an error in translation, probably from Egyptian into Greek.
 This error resulted in a "thousands" instead of "hundreds."
 If we take this into account, we could recalibrate Plato's Kingdom of Atlantis to the size of Crete, while leaving the city the size of the crater on Thera.
 Proponents of this theory calculate that 900 years before Solon is roughly equivalent to the 15th century BCE.

 Other experts put the locations as wide-ranging as Andalusia, Antarctica, Indonesia, underneath the Bermuda Triangle, and the Caribbean Sea.
 In the area of the Black Sea the following locations have been proposed: Bosporus and Ancomah (a legendary place near Trabzon).

-The submerged island of Spartel near the Strait of Gibraltar would coincide with some elements of Plato's account, matching both the location and the date of submersion given in the Critias.
-Popular culture increasingly places Atlantis in the Atlantic Ocean and perpetuates the original Platonic ideal.
+The submerged island of Spartel near the Strait of Gibraltar would coincide with some elements of Plato's account, matching both the location and the date of submersion given in The Critias.
+Popular culture increasingly places Atlantis in the Atlantic Ocean, thus perpetuating the original Platonic ideal.